 Buyable Pins are one of the best ways to get sales from Pinterest.
 Sadly, they aren’t available for Indian business accounts as yet and have only a limited reach compared to stores on other popular social media platforms.
 However, that doesn’t mean that you can’t try and land sales through Pinterest.

 With smart features like ‘Shop the look’ pins and the ‘Shop’ tab that’s available for business profiles, you can get people to visit your online store or website.
 However, the key is to make sure your descriptions are crafted in a way that motivates people to click on your link and shop.
 Descriptions that include important keywords, important product details, size specifications, and other relevant information are more likely to perform better.
+This is how to use Pinterest for marketing.

 Also Read: How to Promote your Brand on Social Media